LycheeOrg/LycheeOrg.github.io/docs/faq.md

 ### How can I easily contact the LycheeOrg organization?

-There is a gitter associated with the project, feel free to join us there: https://gitter.im/LycheeOrg/Lobby
+There is a Gitter associated with the project, feel free to join us there: https://gitter.im/LycheeOrg/Lobby

 ### How can I set thumbnails for my albums?